 Hello, everybody!
-In this article, I, TepigTheBeast, will tell you the top 3 grass type starters.
-In this article you will learn what Pokemon to pick to avoid looking like a PokeNoob!
+In this article, I will tell you about the top 3 grass-type starters.
+In this article you will learn what Pokémon to pick to avoid looking like a PokéNoob!
 Now, let's begin!

 Decidueye is a decent 7th-generation grass starter to have on your team.
 Out of all the gen 7 starters, Rowlet has the highest base HP.
 Sadly, when it evolves all the way through to Decidueye, it has the lowest HP out of all the gen 7 starters.
 However, if you look at its other stats, you can see that it has a very high attack, SP attack, and SP defense, making it very bulky.

 Its other stats are decent, making it even more bulky.
 It also resists four types, and is immune to two types thanks to its type being changed to grass/ghost from grass/flying from its pre-evolutions.
 It can be a hard-hitting physical or special attacker thanks to the moves Swords Dance and Nasty Plot, doubling attack or SP attack.
 I recommend using this Pokémon as a physical attacker because it learns more physical moves than special moves.

 2. Sceptile (and Mega Sceptile)

 Sceptile is a grass starter of gen 3, and it gets second place not just because of its popularity, but because of its amazing ability and mega evolution.
 When Sceptile is non-mega evolved, it's actually not very good.
 Its high stats are only SP attack and speed, allowing it to be quicker than other Pokémon, but it can also be hit very hard.
 Its defense and HP aren't very good since it takes a lot of damage from physical moves, so flying types will be a problem since most flying type moves are physical.
 What's even worse is that it learns a lot of weak moves and most of them are physical.